 Student Life and Activities

-The Dietetic Internship Program and the Food Science Club foster strong bonds among our graduate students.
+The Dietetic Internship Program and student-run clubs (Nutrition Club and Food Science Club) foster strong bonds among our students.
 Interns constantly interact in common-based campus and community functions and state-based conferences.
-Food Science Club members belong to the Institute of Food Technology and carry out many IFT projects.
+Food Science Club members belong to the Institute of Food Technology (IFT) and carry out many IFT projects.
 Money is raised annually so that members can attend national conferences and present research results.

 Many part-time employment positions are available on campus.
-We encourage FSN students to inquire about positions, work-study and non-work-study, within the Department.
+We encourage FSN students to inquire about positions, work-study and non-work-study.
+The Office of Student Employment at UMaine has an online job database.
 Experience gained in working with faculty on research projects has helped many of our former students secure employment or graduate school admission.